nuno101/cub3D-test/README.md

 # TODOs:

-2. Mlx:
-- Player Rotation
+1. Leaks at some exitpoints found

-3. Edgecases:
+2. Edgecases:
 - search and fix edgecases!